Last Updated on January 11, 2026

 Cake flour has a lower protein content.
 This usually ranges from 7% to 9%.
 Bread flour has a higher protein content.
 It typically contains 12% to 14%.
 Protein content affects gluten formation.
 Less protein means less gluten.
 This makes cake flour ideal for tender cakes.

 More protein means more gluten.
 Bread flour is perfect for chewy bread.
 This high gluten content gives bread its structure.
-It also helps it rise well.
+It also helps it rise nicely.
 Understanding protein content is key to choosing the right flour.

 Impact On Baking Results